bihealth/sodar-core/docs/source/major_changes.rst

     Third party Python package dependencies have been upgraded.
 See the ``requirements`` directory for up-to-date package versions and upgrade your project.
+Slugify Dependency Updated
+    Dependency to the out-of-date ``awesome-slugify`` package has been replaced with ``python-slugify>=8.0.4``.
+It is recommended to change the dependency accordingly in your project.

 Site Read-Only Mode
 -------------------